Apostille USA

 Personal Documents That Commonly Need Apostille

 Personal documents are among the most frequently apostilled records because they are often required for immigration, residency, marriage abroad, and citizenship applications.
+When determining which documents need an apostille, civil records are typically the first category to consider.

 • Birth certificates